Zimbabwe police arrest prominent government critic

-Zimbabwe police armed with AK-47 rifles Wednesday morning arrested Evan Mawarire, an activist and pastor, from his home in Harare.
+Zimbabwe police armed with AK-47 rifles arrested Evan Mawarire, an activist and pastor, from his home in the capital, Harare, on Wednesday as a crackdown grew over protests against dramatic fuel price hikes in the economically shattered country.
 He was clutching a Bible when police bundled him into their car.

-Mawarire in 2016 organized the ThisFlag campaign that sparked a string of nationwide anti-government protests.
+Mawarire organized what became nationwide anti-government protests in 2016 against mismanagement and then-President Robert Mugabe's long stay in power.

-Mawarire was arrested Wednesday for allegedly inciting violence in the protests against the government's increase in fuel prices.
-Several people were killed Monday when the military moved in the capital to quell the protests and opened fire on crowds of people.
+"They are alleging that he incited violence through Twitter and other forms of social media in the central business district," said Beatrice Mtetwa, Mawarire's lawyer.

-Beatrice Mtetwa, Mawarire's lawyer, said: "They are alleging that he incited violence through Twitter and other forms of social media in the central business district."
+There were widespread reports of violence as the country faced a third day of protests over what has become the world's most expensive gasoline.
+This is Zimbabwe's worst unrest since deadly post-election violence in August that saw six people killed.

 Digital Access For Only $0.99